senshilabs/NINJA-plugin/README.md

 - `./service/`: This directory contains the core logic of the project, housing the actual implementations of the functionalities.
 It is further divided into subdirectories for specific tasks and features.

+## Nodes
+- `S3 Image Upload`: Used to upload images to S3
+- `S3 Metadata Upload`: Used to upload OpenSea standard metadata to S3.
+- `S3 File Upload`: Used to upload a file to S3.
+- `Load AWS Config`: Used to load AWS-specific settings on the path if you do not want to expose security information such as AWS secret keys, etc.
+- `Load Image HTTP or IPFS`: Used to load an image from HTTP or IPFS, it automatically determines the HTTP/IPFS path and loads the image.
+- `Load Image From Metadata HTTP or IPFS`: Used to load an image from metadata on HTTP or IPFS.
+When you enter the URL of the metadata, it extracts the URL of the image contained in the metadata and returns the image.
+- `Ether Read Image Path ERC721`: Returns the image path of an ERC721 token on the Ethereum network.
+- `Astar Read Image Path ERC721`: Returns the image path of an ERC721 token on the Astar network.
+- `Astar Read Image Path Payable Mint`: Returns the image path through the `PayableMint::token_uri` interface of a WASM-based contract on the Astar network.
+- `Astar Read Attribute PSP43`: Returns an attribute via the `PSP43::get_attribute` interface of a WASM-based contract on the Astar network.
+- `HttpCall`: Sends a request to a URL by entering the HTTP request method (GET, POST, etc.), URL, headers, body, etc.

 ## Workflow Example
 - [Video](https://www.youtube.com/watch?v=hODK3rptbdk)